FredJones4/vtol_ctrl_ros2/README.md

 NOTE: Above, "___" is used to describe an unknown Hz rate.
 That rate is based off of the wrapped control code.

+NOTE: "MAVISM" refers to simulation code, professor-made or student-made, that creates the control allocation neeeded for the vtol/fixed-wing.